 Genetics are often a hard thing to figure out sometimes.
 You can do every test known to man and 2 recessive genes connect and some issue comes up out of nowhere.
 Just about every kennel in America goes back to one of two lines of Akitas.
 The old O'Bj and/or Pharfossa.
 Or they come from dogs who are brothers, sisters, cousins, uncles etc. to these lines.
 Sure, every kennel has put their own spin or crosses into their lines.
 Focused on one or two specific dogs and bred in that direction, but no specific line can be 100% problem free.
 Atleast from the 20 years of pedigree research I have done that is what I came up with.

 All of our breeding stock gets a vet exam and a hip prelim before being bred.
 The males that we offer at public stud get the Official OFA certification.
 OFA is a panel of veterinarians who rate (give their professional opinion) the x-ray and the final conclusion is the best 2 out of 3.
 When we have an x-ray done our vet has pretty much told us the result that OFA will give before we ever send it off.
 We rely on our Veterinarians professional opinion for our breeding stock.
 We guarantee the hips, knees, and elbows on all of our puppies, companion and show/breeding.
 We also guarantee against PRA.
 In all our years of breeding Akitas we have never produced a puppy diagnosed with PRA.
 We have had 1 dog go blind, but we didn't breed him he was purchased from a top breeder in Minnesota.
-We are not in the business of replacing puppies so we are not interested in breeding dogs who have a health problem.
+We are not in the business of replacing puppies so we are not interested in breeding dogs who have a known health problem.
 However, if we do produce a pup with hip dysplasia we will honor our contract and work out a replacement in a timely manner.
 We do not require you to euthanize your original pup like alot of other breeders do, only to sterilize it.
-We do not breed our girls before their second heat cycle, or before they are 18 months old.
+We do not breed our girls before their second heat cycle, or before they are 16 months old.
 We have a long list of people waiting for our puppies so very few are left looking for their forever homes.

 Why we don't show our dogs: In the mid to late 90's we tried showing our dogs (admittedly our dogs are much nicer now).
 We attended dog shows regularly and entered our dogs into several dog shows.
 We learned rather quickly that we weren't cut out for the pure hatred that several breeders exhibited.
 It was just not something we wanted to be around, and certainly didn't want our kids to be around it.
-I was an All-State QB, All-State Track performer, and a Power Lifter in high school, needless to say I was a very competive young man.
-I am too laid back these days to want to get in there and duke it out with a bunch of middle aged women people who's lives depend on a win, or better yet the dogs life depends on a win today.
+I was an All-State QB, All-State Track performer, and a Power Lifter in high school.
+Needless to say I was a very competive young man.
+I am too laid back these days to want to get in there and duke it out with a bunch of middle aged women people who's lives depend on a win, or better yet the dogs lives depend on a win today.
 That's another story too.

 I have been around this breed for a long time.
 I've gotten to know alot of breeders in that time.
-I have heard great things about many of them and then I have heard things that would make your skin crawl.
+I have heard great things about many of them and then I have heard things that would make your skin crawl about others.
 Those things I will take to the grave with me because I don't believe is saying something behind someones back that I didn't have the marbles to say to their face.
 I have too much to do between work, helping my kids with their homework, helping with dinner, helping care for my mother now that she is alone because my dad finally lost his battle with cancer on Feb.
 17, 2012 and doing daily dog chores to sit behind a computer on a message board trashing someone who has done absolutely nothing to me personally.

 We love our dogs, we love our puppies and we want our puppies to go to good homes.
 We don't just throw 2 dogs together to get puppies.
 We look at the pedigrees and match common ancestors from several generations back.
 Our breeding philosophy is to never double on a fault.
-We always make sure the two dogs that we breed together compliment each other.
+We always make sure the two dogs that we breed together compliment one another.
 We do linebreed our dogs.
 All the best breeders linebreed.
 That is how we ensure we get what we want out of each breeding.
 You throw 2 unrelated dogs together you really have no idea who the puppies are going to look like.
-We do not inbreed.
+We do not inbreed!

 I will not tell you that I have the best dogs in the world.
 There have been alot of great Akitas through the years that were just amazing.
 What I can tell you is that you are getting a large, beautiful, well tempered Akita with a guarantee that you can trust from a breeder who will be here to answer any questions you may have.
 The true measuring stick for a breeder isn't always how many champions they have produced.
 Or how many health checks they have done, or how many litters they have produced.
 The true measuring stick is honesty and integrity.
 Is this breeder telling me the truth?
 If there is an issue with my puppy, will the breeder stand behind his word?
 If I have questions later, will this breeder listen to my concerns and give me honest answers?
 I am not perfect!
 I have made mistakes in my life and I have learned from each of them.
 Thank you for reading about us and Thank you for your interest in our dogs.